-Nature abhors a vacuum; if you don’t say anything, employees will fill the void.
-Communicate from a place of confidence by focusing on creating fair pay policies that do what they’re supposed to do (if you say you pay for tenure, make sure you’re paying for tenure!), sharing those pay policies with employees, and explaining your pay equity actions and response plan.
+Nature abhors a vacuum; if you aren’t transparent about pay, employees will fill the void with information they get elsewhere.
+Communicate from a place of confidence by focusing on creating fair pay policies that do what they’re supposed to do.
+For example, if you say you pay for tenure, make sure you’re paying for tenure!
+Then share those pay policies with employees, and explain your pay equity actions and response plan.

 To learn more about establishing and maintaining fair pay policies, download the Fair Pay Policy Guide.

-We have a saying at our company that any aspirational goal set four or more years out is another way of saying “this will be some other person’s problem to solve.”
+At Syndio, we have a saying that any goal set four or more years out is another way of saying “this will be some other person’s problem to solve.”

 Often we hear aspirational goals like “we will solve x problem by 2030.”
 But if those goals aren’t tangible, will they drive actual results?
 Pay equity is no exception.
 It’s important to have a vision, but it’s equally important to set incremental goals that you can achieve, track, and continuously improve upon.